 1. Ensure that the expansion tank is designed and sized to correctly handle system water volume and temperature.
+For sizing information, refer to expansion tank manufacturer's sizing guidelines or the latest ASHRAE expansion tank sizing standards.

 Expansion tanks must be sized according to total system volume.
 This includes all length of pipe, all fixtures, boilers, etc. Failure to properly size system expansion could result in wasted time, money, and possible property damage, personal injury, or death.